Bash: Append to File

 3 min read

-In Bash, there are multiple ways to append text to a file.
+When working with Bash, there might be times when you need to append text to a file.
+Fortunately, there are multiple ways to accomplish this task.
 This article explains some of them.

 To append text to a file, you need to have write permissions to it.
 Otherwise, you will receive a permission denied error.